MarcMouries/sn-google-map-component/README.md

 - Obtain a Google Maps JavaScript API Key from Google.
 - In the **System Properties > Google Maps** property form, enter the API key into the **google.maps.key** field

+## Versions

+- 0.2
+    - Fixed Google Map Marker Info close icon visibility
+    - Removed link from Map Marker Info Popup
+- 0.1
+    - initial version

 ## TODO
+1. Dispatch event when user clicks on a map marker or a link inside the map marker
+2. Add easier way to add Markers on the map
+    - simply ask for the name of table that contains lat and long coordinates or a location
-- Center the map based on the current user location
+3. Center the map based on the current user location
     - query the current user
     - geocode the user's address
-- set Initial Zoom property
+4. Add ability to set the Initial Zoom property
-- Dispatch event when user clicks on map markers